 Throws in Java

-In our previous post, we have discussed checked and unchecked exceptions, where we have mentioned that if there is a checked exception, then you have to handle that otherwise, the program will not compile.
+In our previous post, we discussed checked and unchecked exceptions, where we mentioned that if there is a checked exception, you have to handle that; otherwise, the program will not compile.

 public void myMethod() throws ArithmeticException, NullPointerException { // Statements that might throw an exception } public static void main(String args[]) { try { myMethod(); } catch (ArithmeticException e) { // Exception handling statements } catch (NullPointerException e) { // Exception handling statements } }